-Also, if you are a manufacturer, seller, importer, distributor or reseller of items in other countries that have Intellectual Property protection, you could be at more risk since even smaller countries such as Afghanistan, Djibouti, and Tonga protect their citizen’s Intellectual Property.
+Also, if you are a manufacturer, seller, importer, distributor, or reseller of items in other countries with Intellectual Property protection, you could be at more risk since even smaller countries such as Afghanistan, Djibouti, and Tonga protect their citizen’s Intellectual Property.

 When and how should you investigate your risk?